rhlsthrm/typescript-solidity-dev-starter-kit/README.md

 `npm run test`

 Note: As is, the tests fail on purpose.
-This is to show the Solidity stack traces that Buidler enables!
+This is to show the Solidity stack traces that Hardhat enables!

 ### Run Coverage Report for Tests